-Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
-This level includes equity investments and debt instruments with significant unobservable components.
+• Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+This level includes investment property, equity investments and debt instruments with significant unobservable components.
 This hierarchy requires the use of observable market data when available.
 The Bank considers relevant and observable market prices in its valuations where possible.

-As of June 30, 2014 the Bank held equity securities classified as available-for-sale totaling \$835,083 (2013: \$731,539) which have been valued as a Level 1 investment.
-All other available-for-sale and held-to-maturity investments totaling \$34,259,000 (2013: \$60,048,900) are classified as Level 2.
+As of June 30, 2015 the Bank held equity securities classified as available-for-sale totaling \$1,058,284 (2014: \$835,083) which have been valued as a Level 1 investment.
+All other available-for-sale investments totaling \$16,194,500 (2014: \$17,294,500) are classified as Level 2.
 No transfers were made during the period for any investments between the hierarchy.
+Investment property has been classified as Level 3 (Note 8).